 Rotary stretch-blow moulding system

-High-efficiency rotary stretch-blow moulding system equipped with motorized stretch rods, whose functioning, controlled electronically, does not need mechanical cams.
+High-efficiency rotary stretch-blow moulding system equipped with motorized stretch rods, whose functioning, controlled electronically, does not need pneumatic cams.
 This allows a precise management of the rod path and an accurate control of its position, as well as a significant energy saving.

 Reduction of blowing times